 I was able to get both the 744T recorder and the modified SASS housing for my MKH 20s just in time for the Nature Sounds Society annual workshop, so I captured some really nice and clean recordings while I was there.
 I’d also say the fact that we were arriving on location and ready to record by 4am, when there were no cars in sight (or — more importantly — sound), probably helped make the recordings turn out a whole lot cleaner too.

-Recording the “nautical twilight” — commonly referred to as the Dawn Chorus — isn’t easy for the non-morning person like myself, but it’s always worth it once you hear the playback of your recordings.
+Heading out before “nautical twilight” to record the Dawn Chorus isn’t easy for the non-morning person like myself, but it’s always worth it once you hear the playback of your recordings.
 I wasn’t aware of what nautical twilight was before this trip, but I was told told that it would be happening around 4:19 or 4:20am, which meant that we had to be on location well before then.

-I’ve been out recording Dawn Choruses that early and it’s still dark outside at that time.
-For some of us who had already stumbled around in the dark while prepping to record at one point or another, we knew the deal and came prepared with our headlamps.
-There’s nothing quite as confusing and frustrating (since you’re only about halfway awake at best) as trying to set up your rig for recording in the pitch black.
-For added fun my headlamp has a “night vision red” light, which I’m pretty sure makes me look like a sniper wandering around in the dark to anyone who might happen to see me from a distance.
+I’ve been out recording Dawn Choruses that early before and it’s still dark outside at that time.
+For some of us who had already stumbled around in the dark while preparing to record at one point or another, we knew the deal and came prepared with our headlamps.
+There’s nothing quite as confusing and frustrating (since you’re only about halfway awake at this point) as trying to set up your rig for recording in the pitch black.
+For added fun my headlamp has a “night vision red” light, which I’m pretty sure makes me look like a sniper wandering around in the dark to anyone who might see me from a distance.

 Here’s a recording that I made the first morning we went out to record in the Sierra Valley…